Advertiser Disclosure

 Do you get lounge access with first class?

 If you’re traveling internationally in first class on a long-haul flight, you will usually get lounge access.
-There are exceptions, but you should look up the access rules and lounge benefits for each flight you’re booking, as they may change from airline to airline.
+There are exceptions, but you should look up the access rules and lounge benefits for each flight you’re booking, as they vary from airline to airline.

 What airline has the best first class lounge?

-We believe the best first class lounge is the Etihad Residence Lounge at AUH, followed by the SWISS First Class Lounge at ZRH, the Air France La Première Lounge at CDG, and The Wing and The Pier First Class Lounges at HKG.
-For the other lounges that complete our list, you can refer to the rest of the article.
+We believe the best first class lounges include the SWISS First Class Lounge at ZRH, the Air France La Première Lounge at CDG, and The Wing and The Pier First Class Lounges at HKG.

 Are first class flights worth the money?

-It just depends.
-For a vast majority of people, first class tickets are simply too expensive.
+It depends.
+For a vast majority of people, first class tickets are too expensive.
 However, if you have the means to pay for it or if you can use points, it’s totally worth it.
-The exclusivity, service, amenities, and perks you get will make travel so much more fun!
+The exclusivity, service, amenities, and perks you get make travel so much more fun!

 What's so great about airport lounges?

-Airport lounges are designed to be exclusive, peaceful, and well-appointed with amenities.
-And if you can access the world’s best first class lounges, you might find awesome amenities like complimentary spa treatments, fine dining, and much more.
+Airport lounges are exclusive, peaceful, and well-appointed with amenities.
+And if you can access the world’s best first class lounges, you might find awesome amenities like complimentary spa treatments, fine dining, and shower suites.

 About Stephen Au